 - liposomal NDDP

 A synthetic liposomal formulation of bis-neodecanoate diaminocyclohexane platinum (NDDP), a third-generation platinum complex analogue of cisplatin, with potential antineoplastic activity.
 After displacement of the 2 long-chain aliphatic leaving groups (neodecanoic acid), platinum diaminocyclohexane (DACH) complexes become highly reactive and alkylate macromolecules, forming both inter- and intra-strand DNA crosslinks and inhibiting DNA synthesis, which results in tumor cell cytotoxicity.
 Because DNA mismatch-repair (MMR) complexes do not recognize DACH–platinum adducts, DNA repair mechanisms are inhibited, overcoming limitations observed with other platinum-based agents.
 In addition, the liposomal encapsulation improves the bioavailability of NDDP and reduces its toxicity profile.
 Check for active clinical trials using this agent.
 (NCI Thesaurus)

-Synonyms: liposomal neodecanoic acid platinum complex
+Synonym: liposomal neodecanoic acid platinum complex

 US brand name: Aroplatin Abbreviation: L-NDDP Chemical structure: liposome-entrapped cis-bis-neodecanoate-trans-R,R-1,2-diaminocyclohexane platinum (II)